Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 As a result, 75\% of participants had heard of setting passwords, 70\% had heard of blocking apps, 65\% had heard of headset mirroring and playtime restrictions, 60\% had heard of social communication restrictions, and 55\% had heard of blocking specific content.
 While this result shows that most participants had heard of these parental controls, their qualitative feedback demonstrates that they had very little experience setting up these controls in practice.
 For example, P20 said, ``\textit{I don't think I've used parental controls, although I would kind of assume they exist.}''

-Some participants like P20 also said that they had never tried setting up parental controls, but given their experience with other technology mediation, they assumed they would be able to set them up.
+Some participants like P20 also said that they had never tried setting up parental controls, but given their experience in other technology mediation, they assumed they would be able to set them up.

 For the anticipated effectiveness (see Figure~\ref{fig:controls_rating}), overall, headset mirroring was rated as the most effective feature.
 As mentioned, without casting VR on a screen (i.e., headset mirroring), parents would not be able to visually check out their children's VR activity.
 Consequently, headset mirroring was rated as the most effective.
 However, participants who tried headset mirroring highlighted its major drawbacks, including technical issues (e.g., high latency and connection issues) and low engagement for parents.
 Specifically, two participants said they discontinued the use of headset mirroring because of the unstable connection.
 For engagement, some participants questioned headset mirroring because they believed it would be unrealistic and not engaging for parents to keep watching children for a long time.
 As P8 said,